Ernest L. Finley: Death and legacy

 On October 24, 1942, at the age of 72 and having been the publisher of The Press Democrat for 45 years, Finley unexpectedly died in Santa Rosa at his home at 1020 McDonald Avenue.
-Ownership of the paper passed to his widow, Ruth, who ran the The Press Democrat (merging the Santa Rosa Republican into the fold in 1948) until 1973, before passing it to their son-in-law Evert B. Person, who in 1985, sold it to The New York Times Company.
+Ownership of the paper passed to his widow, Ruth, who ran The Press Democrat (merging the Santa Rosa Republican into the fold in 1948) until 1973, before passing it to their son-in-law Evert B. Person, who in 1985, sold it to The New York Times Company.

 Operating between 1967 and 2020, Ruth founded the Ernest L. and Ruth W. Finley Foundation, which donated over $40 million in grants to numerous charitable organizations and projects around Santa Rosa, including the Luther Burbank Center for the Arts (where the principal performance space is named for Ernest and Ruth's daughter, Ruth Finley Person).
 The Finley Community Center, adjacent Aquatic Center, and park in Santa Rosa are named for Ernest and Ruth.
 Finley Hall at the Sonoma County Fairgrounds is also named for Ernest in commemoration for his co-founding of the fair.

 In 1977, Finley was inducted into the California Press Foundation Hall of Fame, where his portrait hangs.